 Cygnaran infantry is highly specialised and like their warcasters often focused on ranged weaponry and the removal of enemy infantry.
 They are also typically still quite frail and expensive.
 Anything with the gunmage (so cool) moniker is typically excellent, but other options are difficult to use well, or very complex, and sometimes poor at the job.
 For this reason, Cygnar is the Faction most likely to hire out of Faction Mercenary troopers as cheap, resilient models to slow down the opponents armies while they shoot everything to death.

 Finally Cygnar has many lightning, or electricity themed abilities that ignore rolling to hit, and bounce off of several models.
 This combined with superior firepower makes them a Faction which is excellent at dealing with enemy infantry models and often at shooting the enemy’s warcaster/lock early in the game.
 They rely on delaying tactics and softening up heavies with high quality firepower however, and can struggle against many harder to kill models.

 Cygnar can be an expensive Faction with the reliance on Mercenary models, customisation of armies to individual warcasters, and the purchase of the collosal warjack.

 This guy knows what I’m talking about!

 Common Misconceptions:- If what you love about Cygnar is the in Faction infantry, particularly the lightning themed knights and the world war trench warfare soldiers you are in for a hard time.
 These are exactly the specialised, expensive infantry discussed earlier which are often replaced by Mercenaries.
+That isn’t to say that they don’t have a place, but they are never plug and play and or not always at their best with other electricity themed casters.
 If you dislike the idea of hiring mercenaries, Cygnar is also perhaps not the Faction for you.